olivialaven/MGT502_project/README.md

 - **80/20 Chronological Split**: For each user, interactions were sorted by timestamp.
 The first 80% were used for training, and the most recent (at least) 20% were reserved for testing.
 This ensured that every user had at least one interaction in the test set.

-- **Preserving Time Order**: Maintaining chronological order reflects a real-world scenario—predicting future preferences based on past behavior.
-Although we experimented with cross-validation, we chose the time-based split to preserve temporal integrity, which is essential for evaluating recommendation models realistically.
+- **Preserving Time Order**: Maintaining chronological order reflects a real-world scenario of predicting future preferences based on past behavior.
+Although we experimented with cross-validation, we chose the time-based split to preserve temporal order, which is evaluates the recommendation models more realistically.